survival-lumc/FineGrayDGM/README.md

 interest, where it is specified for each cause in turn.
 In this work, we provide an overview of data-generating mechanisms where proportional subdistribution hazards hold for at least one cause.
-We use these to motivate why the use of multiple Fine–Gray models should be reconsidered in favour of better alternatives.
+We use these to motivate why the use of multiple Fine–Gray models should be avoided in favour of better alternatives such as cause-specific hazard models.

 ## Usage